Titubation is a type of involuntary tremor that occurs in the:

 - botulinum toxin (Botox) injections

-Your doctor may also refer you to a physical therapist.
-This type of specialist can help you control head tremors with muscle-control exercises.
+They may also refer you to a physical therapist.
+This type of specialist can help you reduce your head tremors with muscle-managing exercises.
 Over time, your coordination may also improve.

-Cutting out stimulants, such as caffeine and herbal supplements, may reduce the frequency of head tremors.
+Avoiding stimulants, such as caffeine and certain herbal supplements, may help to reduce how often you have head tremors.

 As with other types of tremors, titubation isn’t life-threatening.
 However, these types of tremors can make everyday tasks and activities challenging.
 Depending on the frequency of head tremors, titubation can be disabling for some people.
 The symptoms can also worsen with age.